LeonLow97-Sandbox/redis-bootcamp/adnan_waheed/016-redis-cluster.md

 ## Cluster Commands - Check Nodes, Slaves, Slots

 - `redis-cli --cluster check 127.0.0.1:7001`: used to check the health and configuration of a Redis Cluster node
 - `redis-cli -p 7001 cluster nodes`: used to list information about all nodes in a Redis Cluster running on a specific port (7001 in this case), including their roles and hash slot assignments.
+It also returns the **Node ID**.

 ## High Availability in Redis Cluster